 If you are the victim of a stolen Social Security number, the SSA can provide information on how to report the fraudulent use of your number and how to correct your earnings record.
 We encourage you to contact the Fraud Hotline immediately once you suspect identity theft.

 The website also provides tips on using and securing your Social Security number.
-Visit the SSA website for advice on keeping your number safe.
+Visit the SSA website for advice on protecting your number from identity theft.